The Secret of a Person's Name: The Power and Mission of Yirmiyahu the Prophet

 Let us return to Yirmiyahu the Prophet.
 The name Yirmiyahu is a special name destined to elevate the House.
 Who would give him this name?
 His father did not grasp his destiny and wanted to name him after his grandfather or after Avraham Avinu.
 But Yirmiyahu waited for them to give him his exact name, because he could not fulfill his role in the world without the name for which his soul descended.

-As the Zohar explains regarding Bezalel, who was called "B'tzel E-l" (In the shadow of God)—the name itself caused him to build a Mishkan for the Shechinah (Divine Presence).
+As the Zohar explains regarding Bezalel, whose name means "in the shadow of God" (b'tzel El) — the name itself caused him to build a Mishkan for the Shechinah (Divine Presence).
 Mentioning the name with the mouth draws down a power of holiness.
-Only through his name is a supernal power awakened upon a person from above, and with this power, he can accomplish wondrous things and rectify the world.
+Only through his name is a supernal power awakened upon a person from above, and with this power, he can do wondrous things and bring tikkun (rectification) to the world.

-When a son was born to Yirmiyahu the Prophet, the moment he emerged into the air of the world, he began to shout: "Call me Ben Sira!"
-His mother asked him in astonishment: "Who is Sira?
+When a son was born to Yirmiyahu the Prophet, the moment he emerged into the airspace of the world, he began to shout, "Call me Ben Sira!"
+His mother asked him in astonishment, "Who is Sira?
 Are we inventing new names?"
-The infant answered her: "Sira in Gematria (numerical value) is Yirmiyahu (271).
-I want to be named after my father who merited tremendous spiritual heights, and Sira hints at my being a 'minister over all ministers' (sar al kol hasarim)."
+The baby answered her, "Sira in gematria (numerical value) is Yirmiyahu (271).
+I want to be named after my father who attained immense spiritual heights, and Sira hints at my being a 'prince over all princes' (sar al kol hasarim)."

-The mother insisted and could not understand how a newborn baby could determine his own name.
-Ben Sira answered her: "My father, Yirmiyahu, did the exact same thing!"
+The mother insisted, not understanding how a newborn baby could determine his own name.
+Ben Sira answered her, "My father, Yirmiyahu, did exactly the same thing!"

 Waiting for Eliyahu the Prophet

-And so, Ben Sira told his mother about the moments of his father's birth: At the time when Yirmiyahu's mother was kneeling to give birth, he opened his mouth from within her womb and began to shout: "I am not coming out into the air of the world until you decide what name to give me!
-I need to see that the name fits me."
+And so Ben Sira told his mother about the moments of his father's birth: When Yirmiyahu's mother was kneeling to give birth, he opened his mouth from within the womb and began to shout, "I am not coming out into the airspace of the world until you decide what name to give me!
+I need to see that the name suits me."

-His father suggested naming him Avraham, but Yirmiyahu refused: "Avraham did great things, but we need something that belongs to this generation and the tikkun (rectification) of this generation."
-They suggested Yitzchak, Yaakov, and all the names of the Tribes—Reuven, Shimon, Levi, Yehudah—but he did not agree to any name.
+His father suggested naming him Avraham, but Yirmiyahu refused: "Avraham accomplished great things, but we need something that belongs to this generation and the tikkun (rectification) of this generation."
+They suggested Yitzchak, Yaakov, and all the names of the tribes—Reuven, Shimon, Levi, Yehuda—but he did not agree to any name.

-Yirmiyahu declared from within the belly: "You do not understand what I am saying to you.
+Yirmiyahu declared from within the womb: "You do not understand what I am saying to you.
 I am not coming out without a name that I know belongs to me!"
 The name Yirmiyahu did not yet exist in the world.
-He waited in his mother's womb until Eliyahu the Prophet descended from heaven and told him: "Your name is Yirmiyahu!"
-Only then did he agree to emerge into the air of the world, in order to begin his mission to elevate the Beis HaMikdash.
+He waited in his mother's womb until Eliyahu HaNavi (Elijah the Prophet) descended from heaven and told him: "Your name is Yirmiyahu!"
+Only then did he agree to emerge into the world, to begin his mission of elevating the Beis HaMikdash (Holy Temple).